Gchethankumar/Exp-7-Synchornous-counters-/README.md

 ### RESULTS
-Thus, The Synchornous counters of up counter and down counter circuit are studied and the truth table for different logic gates are verified.
+Thus, The Synchornous counters of up counter and down counter circuit are studied and the truth table for different logic gates are Successfully verified.